Welcome to Access Ministry

 Start the Process

-At this time, there are no openings for new participants.
-If you would like more information about signing up for this program, please complete and submit the interest form found here, and our intake team will contact you.
+At this time, there is a limited number openings for new participants.
+For more information about signing up for this program, please complete and submit the interest form found here, and our intake team will contact you.

 For more information, please contact Fran Smith, Adult Day Program Coordinator, 703-770-4393.